 Does Your Organization Need a Legal Data Warehouse?

-Posted by on Wednesday, March 2nd, 2022 in Compliance
+Posted on Wednesday, March 2nd, 2022 in Database Discovery

 Traditionally, the term “Data Warehouse” conjures up images of heavy IT investments in infrastructure and tools that may make sense for running your business, but are difficult to justify for the legal team.
 And for companies that do have a centralized data warehouse in place, the needs of the legal team are rarely prioritized high enough to be addressed by the over-burdened IT group managing the data.